wanghalan/sp19-CS_Fumblebuzz/Heart Model/README.md

 ---
 	- references --> [CPS course reference material](https://linklab-uva.github.io/modeling_cps/)
 	- NPNwithVVI.slx --> Heart model with pace maker attached to the VA node
+	- a2vsense.m --> the experiment generator and detector for the A2V delay calculation
+	- fuzzer_aron.m --> the experiment generator and detector for the heartrate
 	- rhythmHijack.m --> Matlab code that extracts VA signal and VPace signals and outputs them to CSVs
 	- rhythmHijack/
 		- signal_checker.py --> extracts csvs in a folder and then generates graphs for single runs or for combined runs, exporting the calculated rhythm hijack signals, va and vpace signals into a json format